 - It is tasteless.

-- SHAPELESS: Water is shapeless; it takes the shape of its container.
+Water is shapeless; it takes the shape of its container.
 This means that water signifies flexibility or adjustment.
-When, for example, a wife’s ‘shape’ changes with time (for instance, due to child-birth), her husband should also make the necessary adjustments.
+When, for example, a wife’s “shape” changes with time (for instance, due to childbearing), her husband should also make the necessary adjustments.
 On the other hand, if at a point in time, the husband is without a job, his wife should also adjust to the new situation.
-When they both learn to adjust, Jesus transforms the shapeless water of their marriage into the sweet wine of marriage.
+When they both learn to adjust, Christ transforms the shapeless water of their marriage into the sweet wine of mutual respect and appreciation.

-- TASTELESS: The tastelessness of marriage signify those ordinary moment of the marriage when there are no excitements, as well as, the familiarity that soon creeps into marriage a few months or years after the wedding.
+The tastelessness of marriage signifies those ordinary moments of the marriage when there are no excitements, as well as, the familiarity that soon creeps into marriage some months or years after the wedding.

-I would like to conclude with a prayer for all couples: may you always endeavour to provide Jesus with the water of your marriage and when you do so,
+I would like to conclude with a prayer for all couples: may you always endeavour to provide Christ with the water of your marriage and when you do so,

-- May he transform your water of cooking into the wine of contentment and good health, AMEN!
+- May He transform your water of providing meals into the wine of contentment and good health, Amen!

-- May he transform your water of forgiveness into the wine of a long lasting marriage that only death can separate, AMEN!
+- May He transform your water of forgiveness into the wine of a peaceful and lasting marriage that only death can separate, Amen!

-- May he transform your shapeless water into the wine of fruitfulness of the womb and prosperity, AMEN!
+- May He transform your shapeless water into the wine of mutual respect and appreciation, Amen!